RLimond/needleman_wunsch_algo/README.md

 Originally, this paramter has been set to True so that init/terminal gap penalties ARE counted.

 Example files have been provided as well as truncated versions which allow for a clearer picture of what is going on.
+There are additional .aa files which are aminona acid representations.
+These can be converted into codons for use with the nw_algorithm through the use of the convert_to_amino program.